beurar/Viceroys-STALKER-ALife/README.md

 * An IED manager tracks up to 400 road bombs, respawning new sites when old ones are cleared.
 * Fallen players leave a red X marker that vanishes once the body is removed.

+### Sites
+Sites are persistent spawn locations managed by the script system.
+Each entry stores a position, a hidden anchor object and any units or objects spawned at that spot.
+Managers activate or deactivate sites when players come within range, letting hundreds of ambush, IED and anomaly locations exist without hurting performance.

+Sites include:
+* Habitats
+* Stalker Camps
+* Herds
+* Wandering Stalker groups
+* IEDs
+* Minefields
+* Boobytraps
+* Ambushes
+* Spook zones
+* Anomaly Fields
+* Abandoned Vehicles

 ### Spooks
 * Lightweight supernatural events to unsettle players.